yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

   ...
 }
 ```
-Then I make a module which I import into every host configuration.
+Then I make a module that I import into every host configuration.
-The persistent datasets were configured above in the root disko config, I use those in my impermanence config, while allowing devices to alter these directories if needed.
+The persistent datasets were configured above in the root Disko config, I use those in my impermanence config while allowing devices to alter these directories if needed.
 ```nix
 { config, lib, pkgs, inputs, ... }:
 {